18 Famous Websites with Popups (And Why You Should Use Them Too)

 FAQ

-What are exit intent pop-ups?
+What is an exit intent pop-up?

 Exit intent pop-ups are campaigns that appear when a user is just about to close a webpage.
 On a desktop computer, exit intent is detected by tracking a user’s cursor.
 When they move quickly to the top right corner of the screen (i.e. where the exit button is), an exit intent pop-up is triggered.
 On mobile devices, exit intent triggers include scrolling up quickly and tapping near the top right corner of a web page.